Daniel Kikawa - Perpetuated in Righteousness

 Perpetuating a Modern Myth

-If you have not read this book it may be hard to grasp the whole concept or the various names used or cited.
-These series of articles are not to be a ridicule of the Hawaiian people whom I and others love, but we want to address the claims of the author who is using ancient myths to produce a connection with Biblical history and doctrine.
+If you have not read his book it may be hard to grasp the whole concept or the various names used or cited.
+These refutations are not to be a ridicule of the Hawaiian people, whom I and others love, but we want to address the claims of the author who is using ancient myths to produce a connection with Biblical history and doctrine.

-Daniel Kikawa presents to us in his book Perpetuated in Righteousness the concept that the Hawaiians held a belief in God like the Jews and [or] Christians without it being revealed to them by New Testament revelation!
-Kikawa’s premise in his book Perpetuated in Righteousness is that when the natives traveled from Polynesia and landed in Hawaii they actually worshipped the true God.
-That the Hawaiian’s once knew and worshipped the true God accurately, until foreign gods were introduced from Tahiti that corrupted their pure worship.
-Certain priests continued to worship the true God and yet he writes they also led and allowed the people to practice idolatry.
+Daniel Kikawa presents to us in his book Perpetuated in Righteousness the concept that the Hawaiians held an accurate belief in God, like the Jews and/or Christians, without it being revealed to them by New Testament revelation!
+Kikawa’s premise in his book Perpetuated in Righteousness is that when the natives traveled from Polynesia and landed in Hawaii they actually worshipped the true God and that the Hawaiian’s once knew and worshipped the true God accurately until foreign gods were introduced from Tahiti that corrupted their pure worship.
+Certain priests are said to have continued to worship the true God and yet he writes they also led and allowed the people to practice idolatry.
 This is a contradiction of action and practice.
-Are we to believe the same priests corrupted the peoples worship, hid the truth from them while they themselves worshipped in the truth?
+Are we to believe the same priests corrupted the peoples worship and hid the truth from them while they themselves worshipped in the truth?